haberdashPI/vscode-master-key/README.md

 4. Modal bindings: ala Vim, you can define specific keyboard modes, and then define some of your bindings to be specific to a given mode.

-5. Computed arguments: `master-key-.do` allows you set values with one command (e.g. the number of times to repeat the next command) and pass those computed values as an argument to the next command; for example in vim, typing 5dj in normal mode will delete the current line and the next 5 lines below it.
+5. Computed arguments: `master-key-.do` allows you to set values with one command (e.g. the number of times to repeat some action) and pass those computed values as an argument to the next command; for example in vim, typing 5dj in normal mode will delete the current line and the next 5 lines below it.
 This command is implemented in Master Key's vim preset using computed arguments.